sschmidt23/msa3d/README.md

 Disk space
 ------------

-Total disk space required for full reduction (excluding STScI/Spec1Pipeline) is cca 80GB, of which approximately:
+Total disk space required for full reduction (excluding STScI/Spec1Pipeline) is ~80GB, of which approximately:

-11GB : 	are *rate.fits files (available on MAST)
+    - 11GB : 	are *rate.fits files (available on MAST)

-50GB :  are products of custom JWST/STScI Spec2Pipeline + Spec3Pipeline reduction (2D spectra)
+    - 50GB :  are products of custom JWST/STScI Spec2Pipeline + Spec3Pipeline reduction (2D spectra)

-12GB :	are cubes and related data products
+    - 12GB :	are cubes and related data products

 Data access